Dentures can offer a practical solution for those who have lost their teeth. But there are more than a few things people don’t realize about them.

 Types of Dentures

-There are different types of dentures out there, depending on how many teeth you need to be replaced.
+There are different types of dentures out there depending upon how many teeth you need to have replaced.

 Partials – For those who haven’t lost all of their teeth, partials are usually the most affordable option.
 Removable partials remain in your mouth.